davidbradway/myneurio/README.md

 ## Get developer keys and deal with Environment Variables

-Sign up for delevoper API keys for Neurio and put them in `config.env`
+Sign up for developer API keys for Neurio and put them in `config.env`
 Keep your secrets/keys out of your repo:
 `git update-index --assume-unchanged config.env`
 Add your environment variables from the file: